 “So tell me Kelly,” Dr. Clement asked.
-“How are things going of late with you and Alex?”
+“How are things going of late with you and Jason?”

 “It’s becoming more and more difficult.
-Alex seems to be getting worse, doctor.
+Jason seems to be getting worse, doctor.
 He’s becoming more distant with me, acting differently.
 He’s been so guarded and cold.”